microsoft/ps-rule/README.md

     path: string                                                 # Optional.
 The working directory PSRule is run from.
     prerelease: boolean                                          # Optional.
 Determine if a pre-release module version is installed.
     repository: string                                           # Optional.
 The name of the PowerShell repository where PSRule modules are installed from.
+    summary: boolean                                             # Optional.
+Determines if a job summary is written.
     version: string                                              # Optional.
 The specific version of PSRule to use.
 ```